 4. Eat Farm-to-Table

 Cowichan is known as “the Warm Land”, and the region boasts one of the longest growing seasons in the country.
 As such, you will find farm-fresh produce, locally-raised meats, and seasonally-inspired dishes on most restaurant menus practically year-round.
-Locals will recommend a meal at Hudson’s on First, The Ainslie, or The Old Firehouse.
+Locals will recommend a meal at The Old Firehouse, Just Jakes, or Brunch on 3rd.